 Reduces Menstrual Cramps And Other PMS Symptoms

-The anti-inflammatory properties of cinnamon can help reduce menstrual cramps and other PMS symptoms like breast tenderness.
-This is because the anti-inflammatory properties of cinnamon help reduce prostaglandin F(2) alpha (PGF(2)alpha), a hormone that stimulates uterine contractions (12).
+The anti-inflammatory properties of cinnamon have been seen to help reduce menstrual cramps, although not as effectively as medications like ibuprofen.
+This may be because the anti-inflammatory properties of cinnamon help reduce prostaglandins that stimulate uterine contractions (12).

 Cinnamon Tea Side Effects

-All in all, these side effects are rare and don’t happen often when consuming moderate amounts of cinnamon or cassia cinnamon (2-3 grams per day).
+All in all, these side effects are rare and don’t happen often when consuming small to moderate amounts of cinnamon or cassia cinnamon.

 There are risks when taking any type of health supplement, so you should consult your physician before consuming large amounts of cinnamon or cassia cinnamon on a daily basis if you (5):

-- Are Pregnant: Cinnamon may cause uterine contractions and bleeding therefore it’s best to consult with your doctor before adding anything new into your diet while expecting.
+- Are Pregnant: little is known about whether large amounts of cinnamon are safe when pregnant or breastfeeding, therefore it’s best to consult with your doctor before adding anything new into your diet while expecting.